The Bishop's Wife

-The Bishop's Wife (also known as Cary and the Bishop's Wife) is a 1947 American Christmas romantic fantasy comedy film directed by Henry Koster, starring Cary Grant, Loretta Young and David Niven.
+The Bishop's Wife is a 1947 American Christmas romantic fantasy comedy film directed by Henry Koster, starring Cary Grant, Loretta Young and David Niven.
 The plot is about an angel who helps a bishop with his problems.
 The film was adapted by Leonardo Bercovici and Robert E. Sherwood from the 1928 novel of the same name by Robert Nathan.

 It was remade in 1996 as The Preacher's Wife starring Denzel Washington, Whitney Houston, and Courtney B. Vance.

 Plot

 Bishop Henry Brougham, having difficulties finding the funding for the building of a new cathedral, prays for divine guidance.
 His plea is seemingly answered by a suave angel named Dudley, who reveals his heavenly identity only to the clergyman.

 Dudley's mission turns out, however, not to be to help construct a cathedral, but to guide Henry and the people around him spiritually.
 Henry has become obsessed with raising funds, to the detriment of his family life.
 His relationships with wife Julia and their young daughter Debby are strained by his focus on the cathedral.
+Particularly difficult are his meetings with rich people whom he hopes will fund the cathedral.
+Among these people are the widowed Agnes Hamilton, who has promised to donate one million dollars for the construction, but expects that the cathedral will have significant elements honoring her late husband.
+Henry disagrees strongly with her intentions, but needs the donation.

 Everyone, except for Henry, is charmed by Dudley, even the non-religious Professor Wutheridge.
-When Dudley spends time cheering up Julia, though, an unexpected development occurs: he finds himself strongly attracted to her.
+When Dudley spends time cheering up Julia, he finds himself strongly attracted to her.
 Sensing this, Henry becomes jealous and anxious for his now unwelcome guest to finish and depart.
 He reveals Dudley's true identity to Professor Wutheridge, who urges him to stand up and fight for the woman he loves.

-Dudley persuades a wealthy parishioner, the widowed Agnes Hamilton, to contribute her much needed funds, but not to build the cathedral, as Henry had hoped.
-Instead, he coaxes Mrs. Hamilton to donate her money to feed and clothe the needy, much to Henry's chagrin.